Non linear Schr{\"o}dinger limit of bosonic ground states, again: Introduction

 This paper is concerned with improving the conditions on $\beta$ (i.e. the rate at which the interactions converge to point-like ones) under which one can treat the $N\to \infty$ limit of Problem~\eqref{eq:GSE} in a totally variational way.
 We are able to handle the $N\to \infty$ limit of Problem~\eqref{eq:GSE} provided one stays reasonably deep within the mean-field regime:

 Our general approach to the mean-field limit is that of~\cite{LewNamRou-14c,LunRou-15}, but we use as main tools the results of~\cite{BraHar-12,LiSmi-15} instead of those of~\cite{ChrKonMitRen-07,LewNamRou-14b}.
-Using the latter in~\cite{LewNamRou-14c} led to the condition $\beta < \beta_0 (s)$ for some rather small and $s$-dependent $\beta_0(s)$.
+Using the latter in~\cite{LewNamRou-14c} led to the condition $\beta < \beta_0 (s)$ for some rather small and $s$-dependent $\beta_0(s)$ ($s$ being the exponent in~\eqref{eq:trap s}).
 This annoying dependence on $s$ gets dispensed with here.

-Larger values of $\beta$ are known to be reachable by methods outside of the range of this paper.
+The value~\eqref{eq:intro beta} is optimal with the method exposed here.
+Larger values of $\beta$ are known to be reachable by methods outside of the range of this paper (see the comments after Theorem~\ref{thm:main}).
 The complexity of the proofs increases rather steeply~\cite{BocBreCenSch-18b,LieYng-98,LieYng-01,LieSeiYng-00,LieSeiYng-01,LieSei-02} for $\beta > 1/d$.
 The proofs are no longer purely variational, as one typically uses the many-body Schr\"odinger equation to obtain a priori bounds on minimizers~\cite{LewNamRou-15,LieSei-06,NamRouSei-15}.
-I also mention that similar problems and techniques are useful in the context of the ``almost bosonic anyon gas''~\cite{LunRou-15} and the dipolar Bose gas~\cite{Triay-17}.
+I also mention that similar problems and techniques are useful in the context of the ``almost bosonic anyon gas''~\cite{LunRou-15,Girardot-19} and the dipolar Bose gas~\cite{Triay-17}.
 See also~\cite{BarGolMau-00,AmmNie-08,FroKnoSch-09,RodSch-09,Pickl-11,ErdSchYau-07,Pickl-10,ErdSchYau-09,Pickl-11,BenOliSch-12,NamNap-17,CheHol-13,CheHol-15,JebLeoPic-16} for a selection of works dealing with mean-field and/or dilute limits of the dynamical problem associated with~\eqref{eq:start hamil}.

 \textbf{Organization of the paper.} In Section~\ref{sec:main} I state the main result on the mean-field limit of~\eqref{eq:start hamil}.
 Section~\ref{sec:proof} explains the adaptations to be made in the proof strategy of~\cite{LewNamRou-14c}.
 The main one is to use an information-theoretic quantum de Finetti theorem.
 Its statement and proof are reviewed in Appendix~\ref{sec:BraHar} for the benefit of readers who, like myself, lack familiarity with arguments that are standard in quantum information theory, but much less so in many-body quantum mechanics.